JayO-1/system-design-101/README.md

 ##### Functional Requirements

 1. Users can create and upload files
-2. Changes to files should be propagated to other users in real-time
+2. Changes to files should be propagated to other users (Not in real-time.
+This design focuses purely on file management)
 3. Access controls: files can be shared across 1 or more users
 4. Version Management: Users should have access to old versions of files